• Skip to primary navigation

 Getting to this Sandwich

 Before we get to this sauerkraut sandwich recipe, a note on how I got here.
-Being a foodblogger has afforded opportunities to explore and dive into food on a whole new level.
+Being a foodblogger has offered opportunities to explore and dive into food on a whole new level.
 Becoming familiar with new-to-me ingredients and ways of cooking has broadened my palate and enlightened my world view on food.

 Recipe development and food photography is my work, now, so exposure to all things food is on the daily agenda.

 For recipe inspiration, I thumb through the pages of magazines, cookbooks, the Vegetarian Flavor Bible, and scroll through Pinterest and Instagram.
 But most of the time, I gain inspiration from the food that the farm stands are offering and whatever is in season.
-I’m frequently asking, how can I use this ingredient in a recipe.

 Roasted Beet and Sauerkraut Sandwich ingredients including beets, sourdough bread and sauerkraut.
 Ingredients for Roasted Beet and Sauerkraut Sandwich including roasted beets and sourdough.